localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### LocalStack Extensions

-The idea of LocalStack Extensions is to provide a straightforward pathway to start custom service emulators together with LocalStack.
+The idea of LocalStack Extensions is to provide a straightforward way to start custom service emulators together with LocalStack.
 As part of our effort to improve the user experience for extensions, we have released a couple of new extensions that we also actively use internally.
 Our development & testing workflows make use of the Stripe and MailHog extensions - both locally and in CI!
 We configure LocalStack to start with these extensions automatically by setting the following environment variable:

 ```bash
 EXTENSION_AUTO_INSTALL=localstack-extension-mailhog, localstack-extension-stripe